-We would also point out that providing a self-evaluative privilege protection is a position recommended by CCIR that was adopted with minimal modifications by Alberta and Manitoba in their most recent Insurance Act reviews.
-In addition, Saskatchewan recently legislated a self-evaluative privilege into its Insurance Act re-write that will come into force at the time of the new Act's proclamation.
+We would also point out that providing a self-evaluative privilege protection is a position recommended by CCIR that was adopted with minimal modifications by Alberta and Manitoba in their recent Insurance Act reviews.
+In addition, earlier this year, Saskatchewan legislated a self-evaluative privilege into its Insurance Act re-write that will come into force at the time of the new Act's proclamation.